 Minimise contact with general public on task sites

-Maximum number of participants is currently 6, including the task leader and site contact, if present
+Maximum number of participants is currently 12 individuals in a maximum of two groups of 6, including the task leader and site contact, if present

 Anyone with health problems, self-isolating, listed as vulnerable or displaying any signs of COVID 19 should not attend.
 Maintain contact with such members through email and telephone to provide support and encourage their return when it is safe to do so.